Agrotis obliqua (Smith, 1903)

 Photograph copyright: Merrill A. Peterson

-Agrotis obliqua is a common warm dark brown (ochre brown in the Rocky Mountain region) medium sized Agrotis (FW length 14–16 mm) with a sooty gray costa and black markings that flies in high-elevation forest during the summer.
-In addition to the above features the margin has dark gray opposite the cell and near the anal angle and the veins are thin and dark gray.
+Agrotis obliqua is a common, warm dark brown (ochre brown in the Rocky Mountain region), medium-sized Agrotis (FW length 14–16 mm) that flies in high-elevation forest during the summer.
+Its forewing has a sooty gray costa and black markings.
+In addition to these features, the margin has dark gray opposite the cell and near the anal angle and the veins are thin and dark gray.
 The transverse lines are thin and black.
 The antemedial line is irregular and darkest near the costa.
-When visible the posterior aspect is strongly laterally convex near the trailing margin.
+When visible, the posterior aspect is strongly laterally convex near the trailing margin.
 The postmedial line is dentate.
-The subterminal line is pale ochre, zig-zag with a W-mark to the outer margin on veins M3 and CuA1.
-A series of long black chevrons precedes this line in most specimens and are largest and most consistently present opposite the cell.
+The subterminal line is pale ochre, and zig-zag with a "W" mark to the outer margin on veins M3 and CuA1.
+A series of long, black chevrons precedes this line in most specimens and are largest and most consistently present opposite the cell.
 A black dash is joined to the black claviform spot, forming a prominent feature of the forewing.
 The orbicular and reniform spots are black and filled with the ground color.
 The cell between these spots is black; additional black lines are present beyond the lateral reniform spot is some individuals.
 The hindwing is medium gray, slightly lighter at the base in males, with slightly darker discal spot and veins and slightly lighter two-toned fringe.
 The head is warm brown.
 The collar is brown with a thin black transverse line separating darker basal and lighter distal portions.
 The thorax is lighter dull brown with dark margins on the tegulae.
 The male antenna is bipectinate and fasciculate.

 This species exhibits geographic variation in our region.
 Those from the Rocky Mountain region, particularly the Wasatch Moutains of southeastern Idaho, are brownish ochre with darker costa and terminal areas rather than warm dark brown.